cosmos72/schemesh/doc/recent_changes.md

 * fix issue #49: flush `(current-error-port)` and `(current-output-port)` after evaluating an expression or a file
 * fix most filesystem-related functions to honor current job's current directory
 * better document how to mix shell and Scheme syntax.
+* implement full job control on shell builtins and scheme jobs: they can now also run in background, and they are transparently moved to a new subprocess when needed.
 * add shell builtin `kill`
 * add type `disk-reader`, its convenience function `(disk)` and shell builtin `disk`
 * add type `fs-reader` and its convenience function `(search)`